echinopscis/echinopscis.github.io/_posts/2023-02-08-dissco-futures.md

     img_alt: "An aim: the digital extended specimen (DES)"
     notes: |
       In biodiversity informatics, we have been discussing how we could build a system that supports the "Digital Extended Specimen".
 Work on research time tooling can help us make these discussions a little more concrete and to fit with activities that researchers are already undertaking.
+      (Image credit: Jagoba Malumbres-Olarte in M. E. Mabry et al., "Monographs as a nexus for building extended specimen networks using persistent identifiers," Bulletin of the Society of Systematic Biologists, vol. 1, no. 1, Jan.
+2022, doi: [10.18061/bssb.v1i1.8323](https://doi.org/10.18061/bssb.v1i1.8323).)
   - img: /assets/images/dissco-futures/Slide13.PNG
     img_alt: "Getting to our DEStination"
     notes: |
-      We won't make a fundamental shift in a single step, but we can safely transition in small steps
+      We won't make a fundamental shift in a single step, but we can safely transition in small steps.
+      (Image credit: created by Scriberia with The Turing Way community.
+Used under a CC-BY 4.0 licence.
+DOI: [10.5281/zenodo.3332807](https://doi.org.10.5281/zenodo.3332807) )
   - img: /assets/images/dissco-futures/Slide14.PNG
     img_alt: "Conclusions"
     notes: |